 A student whose first language is not English must take the English for Academic Purposes (EAP) Placement Test.
-Those students with noted deficiencies are required to take one or more EAP courses.
-Unless an exception is granted by the Committee, all international students are required to take TCM 460 or an equivalent technical writing course within the first year of graduate study.
-Language related courses can not count towards the credit requirements for the Masters degree in Biomedical Engineering.
+You are exempt from taking the EAP exam if you scored at least: 100+ on TOEFL or 7.5+ on IELTS.
+Those students with noted deficiencies based on EAP scores are required to take one or more EAP courses or equivalent, if possible, for example TCM 460.
+Language-related courses cannot count towards the credit requirements for the Master's Degree in Biomedical Engineering.